 - Check closed doors by touching them with the back of your hand.
 If the door is hot, don’t open it–means the fire is nearby.
-If it is cool, open it slowly and make sure you don’t see fire before exiting the room.
+If it’s cool, open it slowly and make sure you don’t see fire before exiting the room.

 - Close doors to separate yourself from the fire and smoke.

 - If you or your clothes catch on fire, “stop, drop and roll” your body on the ground.